 In contrast to natural brooding which uses broody hens, artificial brooding makes use of different equipment that, when combined, creates an artificial setup for heating a number of new hatchlings.

-This chick brooding equipment is called brooders.
+This equipment is referred to as brooders.
 Brooders usually consist of a heating source and a brooder guard.

 Continue reading as this article will explain in detail the requirements needed in a brooder that is recommended for your little chicks.

 Do you have eggs ready for hatching?
-Well, better get your brooding area ready!
+It is better to get your brooding area ready!

 In chick brooding, you should dedicate a space in your farm or home for the brooding area.
 Not only must it have enough space to accommodate your chicks, especially when you have a large number, but it should also be conducive for growth and development.